jason-kerney/XPSummaries/xp_ci.md

 **Collaborative feedback:** Enable notifications and alerts to keep your team informed about build failures, test results, and code quality issues.
 Encourage collaboration and quick resolution of any problems that arise.

+### How is Continuous Integration different from Continuous Delivery? ###

+Continuous Integration (CI) and Continuous Delivery (CD) are related concepts but serve different purposes in the software development process.

+Continuous Integration (CI) focuses on the integration of code changes from multiple developers into a shared repository.
+It involves automating the build and testing process to ensure that changes can be quickly and safely merged.
+CI helps catch integration issues early and promotes collaboration among team members.

+On the other hand, Continuous Delivery (CD) is an extension of CI that focuses on automating the deployment process.
+CD aims to ensure that software is always in a releasable state by automating tasks such as building, testing, and deploying applications to various environments.
+CD enables teams to release software more frequently and reliably, reducing the time and effort required to deliver new features or bug fixes.

+In essence, CI is concerned with integrating code changes and ensuring their compatibility, while CD expands on CI by automating the entire delivery pipeline, including deployment.
+Both CI and CD are essential practices for achieving faster, more efficient software development and delivery.

 ## Other Resources ##